codepo8/developer-advocacy-handbook/write-excellent-code-examples.md

 You get around this issue in several ways:

 * **Write defensive code** -- check for dependencies before trying to access them.
-* **Check online and HTTP status** -- If your code needs to pull data from a web service say that the user needs to be online to run it.
-For example I\'ve had many a complaint that some of my JavaScript examples don\'t work offline or without running a local server.
+* **Check online and HTTP status** -- If your code needs to pull data from a web service, say that the user needs to be online to run it.
+For example, I\'ve had many a complaint that some of my JavaScript examples don\'t work offline or without running a local server.
 Obviously I failed to explain that it needs live data and that for security reasons some functionality of JavaScript is only available when accessed over HTTPS and not on the file system.
 * **List what is needed** -- say what your dependencies are.
-For example. "needs Node and npm" or "Runs in Microsoft Edge version 85 and newer".
+For example, "needs Node and npm" or "runs in Microsoft Edge version 85 and newer".
 If third party dependencies are needed, find a good tutorial for your readers to install them and link the name of the dependency to it.
 * **Provide a simple test script** that checks for the right setup.
 (For an example see the [test file for GeoMaker](http://github.com/codepo8/GeoMaker/blob/3d88e693698965b802539d2a467e05f1f67cff76/test.php)).

 * **Provide a developer key for the demo** -- but make it obvious to tell people that to implement your code they\'d need an own key.
 Provide a link where to apply for one.